SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

 - `Klement()`: A quasi-Newton method due to Klement.
 It's supposed to be more efficient than Broyden's method, and it seems to be in the cases that have been tried but more benchmarking is required.
-- `TrustRegion()`: A dogleg trust-region Newton method.
+- `SimpleTrustRegion()`: A dogleg trust-region Newton method.
 Improved globalizing stability for more robust fitting over basic Newton methods, though potentially with a cost.

 !!! note